 Spanish continues to thrive at Hampton School and currently three forms start Spanish as their main language in the First Year.

-As well as offering trips abroad, we seek to make the most of all London has to offer by organising theatre trips to see Spanish or Latin American plays and by participating in an annual Spanish debating competition for independent schools across the region.
+As well as offering trips abroad, we seek to make the most of all London has to offer by organising theatre and cinema trips to see Spanish or Latin American plays or films.
+The Sixth form regularly attend study days held at the BFI and also have the option to participate in an annual Spanish debating competition for independent schools across the region.
+Closer to home, we regularly organise streamed film and theatre events in the comfort of our very own Lecture Theatre.